 Spain might have been one of the most powerful united empires during it’s Golden Age.
 But before it was united under one crown it went through several transitions.
-Almost every province of modern day Madrid was once it’s own kingdom, with its own kings and laws.
+Almost every province of modern day Spain was once it’s own kingdom, with its own kings and laws.
 Below, we’ve compiled a very interesting list of some of Spain’s most prominent capitals!
 Take a look, and hopefully the next time you visit one of these places you can envision their former glory!
 Also check out our trips agenda and feel free to join us on one of our many trips around Spain!

 Toledo (16th Century)